henry2004y/henry2004y.github.io/_posts/2020-01-24-Plotting-Streamlines.md

 This is definitely what you expect.
 I noticed that there is a `minlength` argument described in [streamplot](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.streamplot.html).
 Maybe give that a try?

 The solution turns out to be doing tracing alone.
-In SpacePy, there's a standalone C code for tracing one line at a time and output the point data.
+In [SpacePy]((https://github.com/spacepy/spacepy/blob/master/spacepy/pybats/trace2d.py)), there's a standalone C code for tracing one line at a time and output the point data.
 Initially I copied the C code, compiled it into a dynamic library, and then call the function directly from Julia.
 Next I incorporate the function into the plotting function I have and use it instead of the original streamplot in Matplotlib.

 ---